learnedfriend/learnedfriend.github.io/_pages/advice.md

 ### Legal aid
 * I am a **supervised** legal aid provider in the following areas: civil, family, refugee/protected persons, parole, and criminal.
-* This means that you can engage me to do legal aid work, but that a more senior lawyer will supervise my work.
+* This means that you can engage me to do legal aid work, but that a more senior lawyer from another firm will supervise my work.
 There is no extra cost to you for that supervision, but it does mean that my supervising lawyer will be involved in some aspects of your legal work.

 ### Standard terms of engagement
 The following terms apply to our relationship with you if we agree to act for you.
 However, these terms are subject to any other agreement we might make - if we agree to work together on a different basis, then that agreement will take precedence over these terms.